-The Salvation Army opened their first assignment in Athens on March 12, 1916 and remained here until October 3, 1916 because the Athens Corps (church) was closed due to World War I.
+The Salvation Army opened its first assignment in Athens on March 12, 1916, and remained here until October 3, 1916, because the Athens Corps (church) was closed due to World War I.

 The work of The Salvation Army reopened on February 23, 1919 at 205 1/2 North Jackson St. Thirteen years later in 1932, the first Empty Stocking Fund ever staged here was organized with assistance from the manager of Gallant-Belk Co., a local radio station, and Jack Martin who was well-known in the Athens area as the voice of “Santa Claus.”

 In 1942, in the midst of World War II, The Salvation Army’s Corps Officers were Captain Mary Highcheck and assistant Lt.
 Louise Landers.
 Captain Highcheck requested a leave of absence in order that she might do her part in the war effort by joining the WAC’s.
 Due to a shortage of official personnel, The Salvation Army Georgia Divisional Headquarters was contemplating closing the work in Athens.
 A devoted Sunday School teacher, Mary Peacock, was approached and asked to consider quitting her job at a hosiery mill and taking on the the work of keeping the Athens Corps alive.
 She was given two weeks to learn about the administration of The Salvation Army, and then she went to work.